WernerDJ/Patents-and-Lexical-diversity/README.md

 ((PRC AND APPC) = DE) AND (PUC = US) AND PUD>20050101 AND PUD<20080101
 Where PRC means priority country, APPC means applicant country, PUC publication country and PUD publication date

-The 9 sets of data were joined in one file resultlist.csv
+The 9 sets of data were joined in one file Resultlist.csv

 The number of 50 applications per country was dictated by the necessity of using a similar number for each country, where there are countries like Germany that in the period considered published above 30 0000 applications there are others like Hungary that filed 53.